latestscoop/DialogFlow-HTML5/README.md

 Create a new agent or select an existing one then view the general settings page.
 Use v1 of the API (although this does seem to work with v2).
 Copy the 'Client Access Token' and paste in place of 'INSERT DIALOGFLOW ACCESS TOKEN HERE' on line 8.
+Generate unique session id and put in place of 'SOMETHINGRANDOM' on line 74.
 Enable the 'Web Demo' via the 'Integrations' tab.

 Get started by enabling the 'Small Talk' pre-built agent and completing the responses.